 He was robbed at knife-point twice and encountered corrupt police more than once.
 “If the police stopped you and asked to swipe your credit card, you’d better close your account right away.”
 Nevertheless, James has fond memories of Romania and is impressed by how the country has developed over the years.

 Following his lengthy career in the public sector, his professional life took him from working for a boutique law firm to the corporate law firm where he is currently employed as the lead for Legal Project Management.
 In his jobs, James observed the complex nature of the processes that lawyers have to follow.
 This sparked his interest in finding new ways to streamline and improve the processes.
-“I want to make the lawyers’ life better,” he explains and is currently thinking about ways to build a business around his goal.
+“I want to make the lawyers’ life better,” he explains, and is currently thinking about ways to build a business around his goal.

 After selling his business, James was on the lookout for a new encounter.
 “I like being challenged.”
 Searching for new ways to get inspiration, he stumbled across ToU.
 “It was very close to the application deadline,” he explained.
-“I very quickly signed up to the course, even though I am super nervous about probably being the oldest in the group.”
-James hopes to learn valuable skills to further his ideas and he is curious about what’s ahead when the Tomorrow app finally goes live on May 3rd.
+“I very quickly signed up for the course, even though I am super nervous about probably being the oldest in the group.”
+James hopes to learn valuable skills to further his ideas, and he is curious about what’s ahead when the Tomorrow app finally goes live on May 3rd.